 I was fortunate enough to first make Phryne Fisher’s acquaintance last year when I read and thoroughly enjoyed Queen of the Flowers.
-Now I am really bad at reading series, so of course I started with the 14th novel in the series.
-I have now jumped to Phryne’s 17th outing, Murder on a Midsummer Night.
+Now I am really bad at reading series, so of course I started with the 14th novel and now have jumped to Phryne’s 17th outing, Murder on a Midsummer Night.
 The great thing about these novels is they read well in isolation, with Kerry Greenwood providing sufficient back story for the reader to understand the relationship, but not so much to be annoying to a Phryne devotee.

 In Phryne Fisher Kerry Greenwood has crafted such a feisty, forthright and fun character – she is addictive.